code-423n4/2023-05-ajna-findings/data/Sathish9098-G.md

 [G‑18]  Use custom errors rather than revert()/require() strings to save gas    88      -
 [G‑19]  Functions guaranteed to revert when called by normal users can be marked payable        36      756

+[G-05] STATE VARIABLES SHOULD BE CACHED IN STACK VARIABLES RATHER THAN RE-READING THEM FROM STORAGE 14 L

+[G-07] USING CALLDATA INSTEAD OF MEMORY FOR READ-ONLY ARGUMENTS IN EXTERNAL FUNCTIONS SAVES GAS 8 L

+[G-09] The result of function calls should be cached rather than re-calling the function 3 L